wistia/wistia-open-docs/_posts/marketo.md

 ## Get Set Up

-To set up _most_ of the Wistia-Marketo integration, you only need to do, well... pretty much nothing at all.
-If you're on the Wistia Enterprise plan and have a video embedded on your website with [Marketo's Munchkin tracking script](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) enabled, then data about how people are watching your videos is already flowing from Wistia into your Marketo account.
+To get most of the Wistia-Marketo integration working, you simply need to be on the Wistia Enterprise plan and have a video embedded on your website with [Marketo's Munchkin tracking script](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) enabled.

+Does that sound like you?
+Well then, data about how people are watching your videos is already flowing from Wistia into your Marketo account.
 Go look!

-Or, get on [the Enterprise plan](http://wistia.com/pricing) if you're feeling enterprisey today. <a href="//fast.wistia.net/embed/iframe/3ipzw811en?popover=true" class="wistia-popover[height=480,playerColor=7b796a,width=640]">🚀</a>
+If that _doesn't_ sound like you yet, and you're feeling enterprisey today <a href="//fast.wistia.net/embed/iframe/3ipzw811en?popover=true" class="wistia-popover[height=480,playerColor=7b796a,width=640]">🚀</a>, get on [the Enterprise plan](http://wistia.com/pricing).

-Now, if you want to use Turnstile with Marketo (which we'd definitely _not_ recommend if you _don't_ want more leads), just follow these quick steps:
+Now, if you want to [use Turnstile with Marketo](#collect_leads_with_turnstile) (which we'd definitely not recommend if you don't want more leads), just follow these quick steps:

 1. In your Wistia account, open the Account menu and click on Settings.
 2. Switch to the Email Integrations tab.